 - This was pretty much the point of Hello Kitty's Furry Tale Theater, a short-lived cartoon where Kitty and her friends played out various stories like "The Ugly Duckling".

 - Certain episodes of Phineas and Ferb have seen the cast living in ancient China ("Doof Dynasty"), the stone age ("Tri-Stone Area"), a swords-and-sorcery fantasy ("Excaliferb"), an Indiana Jones-like setting ("Phineas and Ferb and the Temple of Juatchadoon"), and a turn-of-the-century Danville ("Steampunx").
-Soon the cast will appear in a galaxy far far away.
+They've also been to the Marvel Universe and traveled to a galaxy far far away.
 Then, of course, there was the Whole Plot Reference to The Wizard of Oz...